qiskit-community/qiskit-machine-learning/README.md

 * **User-friendly**, allowing users to quickly and easily prototype quantum machine learning models without the need of extensive quantum computing knowledge.
-* **Flexiblile**, providing tools and functionalities to conduct proof-of-concepts and innovative research in quantum machine learning for both beginners and experts.
+* **Flexible**, providing tools and functionalities to conduct proof-of-concepts and innovative research in quantum machine learning for both beginners and experts.
 * **Extensible**, facilitating the integration of new cutting-edge features leveraging Qiskit's architectures, patterns and related services.